overviewer/Minecraft-Overviewer/docs/config.rst

 .. _option_texturepath:

 ``texturepath``
-    This is a where a specific texture pack can be found to be used during this render.
-    It can be either a folder or a zip file containing the texture pack.
-If specifying a folder, this option should point to a directory that *contains* the textures/ folder (it should not point to the textures folder directly).
+    This is a where a specific texture or resource pack can be found to use during this render.
+It can be a path to either a folder or a zip/jar file containing the texture resources.
+If specifying a folder, this option should point to a directory that *contains* the assets/ directory (it should not point to the assets directory directly or any one particular texture image).

-    Its value should be a string.
+    Its value should be a string: the path on the filesystem to the resource pack.

 .. _crop: